Juniper/OpenClos/README.md

 in openclos.yaml
 * Note the 'username', 'password' and 'cerficate' are required in HTTPS mode.
 OpenClos REST server won't start without them.
 * Note the 'ipAddr' value needs to be set properly.
 OpenClos REST server won't start if 'ipAddr' value is 0.0.0.0
+* Note Openclos also generates a public key file ~/openclos.pem.cer for the default certificate.
+User might want to import this file to their client if their client does not automatically accept the server cert.

 REST API reference
 ------------------